Let there be graphics

 Feedback on the Williams’ work rolls in from the likes of Apple co-founder Steve Wozniak, who extolls the benefits of entertainment programs like those from Sierra for the increasingly popular home computer.
 To ease the process of programming the company’s contributions to the gaming landscape, two graphics utilities, called Paddle Graphics and Tablet Graphics, are developed to automate the illustrations in the games.
 In 1983, IBM asks Sierra to produce a game to show off the graphical capabilities of a new computer they are skewing towards the gaming market, then known only by its codename: Peanut.
 So feared is the idea of IBM entering the low-end computer market, that Apple’s stock price is halved overnight just on the rumour of such a machine.
 Using a provided prototype system, Roberta designs the next evolution of the graphical adventure.
 With Williams writing the story, artists then illustrate the scenes which are traced on a Calcomp Graphics Tablet.
 The result is an animated adventure game with astounding 16-colour CGA pseudo-3D graphics, allowing the player’s onscreen alter-ego to walk in and around 80 different locations.
 The process is actually similar to that of the original Mystery House: the tablet merely gives the computer the instructions of what to draw, which it does in real-time as the player moves to different “rooms” in the game.
 The computer takes about four seconds to draw and colour each scene, although the drawing process itself is strangely compelling to behold: it’s like watching a small child with extraordinarily fast fingers completing a fantasy-themed colouring book.

 In 1984, the company officially drops the “On-Line” from their name, now known simply as Sierra.
-With a team of seven programmers and artists and a development cost of $700,000, King’s Quest is released this year, for what is now known as the IBM PCjr.
+With a team of seven programmers and artists and a development cost of $700,000, King’s Quest is released this year, initially for what is now known as the IBM PCjr.
 Players control Sir Graham, who is charged by King Edward to search the kingdom of Daventry for three treasures.
 The PCjr ends up tanking in spectacular fashion, felled mostly because of its atrocious keyboard: wireless, but with rubber chiclet-style keys that make using it a chore.
 An update to the computer in the later part of 1984 fixes the keyboard problem, but the damage has been done.
 IBM only manages to move about 300,000 units all told, and mercifully puts Jr to sleep by ending production in April of 1985.
 Sierra, on the other hand, has a major hit on their hands.
-Ported to more popular systems like the Apple II family and the IBM PC, King’s Quest sells over 2.7 million copies and is followed by eight sequels.
+Ported to more popular systems like the Apple II family and the IBM PC, King’s Quest sells over 2.7 million copies and is followed by seven sequels.

 Greetings From Andromeda